ichuang/pyqsp/README.md

 This package can generate QSP phase angles for both conventions (whereas earlier code only handled the $W_z$ convention).
 The challenge is that if one wants a certain polynomial $P_x(a) = \langle 0|U_x|0\rangle$ in the $W_x$ convention, one cannot just use the phases generated for this polynomial in the $W_z$ convention.
 Instead, first the $Q_x(a)$ corresponding to $P_x(a)$ is needed to complete the full $U_x$.
 This then gives $P_z(a) = \langle 0|U_z|0\rangle = P_x(a) + Q_x(a)$.
 Computing the QSP phases for $P_z(a)$ in the $W_z$ convention then gives the desired QSP phases for $P_x(a)$ in the $W_x$ convention, if suitable care is taken with respect to the $Q(a)$ polynomial.

 In addition to specifying the signal rotation operator $W$ and the signal processing operator phase shifts, the QSP signal basis must also be specified.
 In this code, the default basis is $|+\rangle$, but the code also allows the $|0\rangle$ basis to be used (when using tensorflow optimization to generate the phase angles).
-See the "--measurement" option.
+See the `--measurement` option.

 ## Examples